Negative Side Effects of Meditation:

 Due to the modern, busy lifestyle, many of us haven’t time for processing emotional and mental content fully.
 Some of us don’t meditate or live mindfully, so are less aware of chronic discomfort or toxicity in our lives, and it starts to build.
 Some might actively avoid processing it too, turning to food, alcohol, work, relationships, shopping, gambling, exercise, and mental distractions to keep the awareness of the stress from rising to the surface.

-Let’s talk about movement.
+Let’s just talk about movement.
 As the body relieves and dissolves stress in meditation, the unprocessed files are opened and unraveled.
-This can cause a lot of internal mental and emotional activity, and as the nervous shifts toe parasympathetic response, there can be some physical movement.
+This can cause a lot of internal mental and emotional activity, and as the nervous system shifts to the parasympathetic response, there can be some physical movement.
 And, because the meditator’s attention is turned inward, there’s increased awareness of all the activity going on internally.

 As the mind and body settle down, impurities are released in the mind and body, and the emotional, mental—and even physical—blockages that have been otherwise hidden from one’s awareness, may be dislodged or dissolved.
 This purification of stress allows for the body, mind, and emotions to become integrated.